-Perhaps you’ve heard our musical chimes that ring out four times a day, or perhaps you’re only curious about “that Church on the Corner”.
-No matter who you are, or where you are on life’s journey, you are always welcome at One Prez!
-You will find us warm, conversational, and interested in sharing what we have with you.
-We are energized by children, youth, and adults and we are inspired by our music, meditations, big screen videos, and Scripture-based messages.
-We’re thrilled that you’ve come to visit our website to learn more, and we hope that you’ll visit us in person, if you haven’t already.
+We welcome you here!
+Perhaps you’re only curious about “that Church on the Corner” but no matter who you are, or where you are on life’s journey, we welcome you.
+Our members are warm, conversational, and interested in sharing what we have with you.
+Children, youth, and adults find inspiration and even find fun here!
+Worship is filled with music, meditations, big screen videos, and Scripture-based messages.
+We’re thrilled that you’ve come to visit our website and we hope that you’ll visit us in person, if you haven’t already.

-Our Minister: Rev. Jack DePond brings thought provoking messages at Sunday Worship and we’ve also found that he has a great sense of humor!
-Once a month we invite guest speakers to fill our pulpit and we enjoy the different perspectives that they bring.
+Our Minister: You’re welcome at our 10am Sunday Worship service where Rev. Jack DePond brings thought provoking messages.
+We’ve found that he has a great sense of humor and cares deeply for us.
+Guest speakers fill our pulpit once a month and we enjoy the different perspectives that they bring.

 Our History: Centerville First Presbyterian was the first church to begin meeting in the new City of Centerville about 165 years ago.
 Worshipers gathered for Sunday school in just the second building built in the town.
 A few years later in 1851, the church was chartered with twelve members and the first building was completed one block south of the Centerville square.
 This first building was replaced by two other structures until our current church building was built in 1893!
-Our trustees have lovingly maintained our building and it is on the National Register of Historic Places.
-It is a marvelous example of Queen Anne architecture-the only one in the area.
-The amazing double arch sanctuary features original pressed tin ceilings and plaster cherubs.
-During worship we are bathed in amazing sunlight through the impressive stained glass windows.
-Enormous solid wood and glass doors slide back opening into the equally amazing Fellowship Hall with it’s high wooden balcony, lounge, and coffee area.
+Our building is on the National Register of Historic Places and is a marvelous example of Queen Anne architecture-the only one in the area.